malliex/onetwo-br-extractor/README.md

 ## 🔐 Privacy

-This tool runs fully client-side using Web Workers and JSZip.
+This tool runs fully client-side using JSZip.
 **Nothing is sent over the internet.** Your files stay on your device.